FredericSivignon2/Consolification/README.md

 Use this attribute to control the length of an argument value, when this value is mapped to a string.

 ### CIChildArgumentAttribute
+This attribute is used to declare an argument as a child argument.
+A child argument is an argument that is relevant only if corresponding parent argument is present.
+In conjonction with the `CIParentArgumentAttribute` attribute, it provides a similar mechanism to the [user types and argument hierarchy support](#user-types-and-argument-hierarchy), except that you can have a parent argument with a name and a corresponding value:

+'''
+mycommand /parentarg1 <parent value1> /childA /childB <child valueB>
+'''

+In this example, /childA and /childB arguments are relevant only if /parentarg1 is present.
+But /parentarg1 also have a value.

+When you use a user type to define children arguments, you can only have an argument with a name, so something like that:

+'''
+mycommand /parentarg1 /childA /childB <child valueB>
+'''

+Here, /parentarg1 does not have an associated value.
+It's only an indicator that specify that we can have /childA and/or /childB arguments in the command line.

 ### CICommandDescriptionAttribute